-The Sunshine State is one of the few that offers this perk.
-This means that you will not see any state income tax deducted from your paycheck, which can make a big difference in your take-home pay compared to other states.
-Additionally, no Florida cities charge a local income tax either, so you don’t have to worry about that too.
+Florida is one of the few states that offers this perk.
+This means that you will not see any state income tax subtracted from your paycheck, which can make a big difference in your take-home pay compared to other states.
+Additionally, no cities here charge a local income tax either, so you don’t have to worry about that too.

 However, just because Florida does not have a state income tax does not mean that you will not pay any other taxes on your paycheck.

 The federal government levies taxes on your income based on your filing status, income level, and applicable tax brackets.
 When you start a job, you have to fill out Form W-4, which tells your employer how much to withhold from your paycheck for federal income tax.
 If you ever have a change in your circumstances or want to adjust your withholding amount, you can re-submit a new Form W-4 anytime.

 In addition to federal income tax, you will also pay Social Security and Medicare taxes on your earnings.
 These are together also known as FICA taxes and they fund the social programs that provide benefits for retirees, disabled people, and others.
 The current rates for these taxes are 6.2% for Social Security on wages up to $147,000 in 2022 and 1.45% for Medicare on all wages.
 If you have a high income over a certain threshold, you'll also see a 0.9% Medicare surtax as well.
 Note that your employer will match these contributions (except for the surtax) and make payments too.